 | 7.
 John 15:12 This is my commandment, that you love one another as I have loved you.
 In Ephesians 5:1-2, Paul calls believers to imitate God by walking in love, just as Christ loved us.
 This commandment from Jesus underscores the same call to love one another sacrificially. |

 | 8.
-1 Peter 2:9 But you are a chosen race, a royal priesthood, a holy nation, a people for his own possession, that you may proclaim the excellencies of him who called you out of darkness into his marvelous light.
+1 Peter 2:9 But you are a chosen race, a royal priesthood, a holy nation, a people for his own possession, that you may proclaim the excellencies of him who called you out of darkness into his marvellous light.
 This ties closely to Ephesians 1:4-5.
 It speaks of believers being chosen by God before the foundation of the world.
 Believers are meant to be holy and blameless.
 Both verses emphasize the identity and purpose of believers in Christ. |

 | 9.
 2 Timothy 3:16-17 All Scripture is breathed out by God and profitable for teaching, for reproof, for correction, and for training in righteousness, that the man of God may be complete, equipped for every good work.
-This reflects the message in Ephesians 4:11-13, where Paul discusses how God has equipped the church through apostles, prophets, evangelists, pastors, and teachers for the purpose of building up the body of Christ. |
+This reflects the message in Ephesians 4:11-13.
+Paul explains how God equipped the church through apostles, prophets, evangelists, pastors, and teachers.
+This is for building up the body of Christ. |

 | 10.
 James 4:7 Submit yourselves therefore to God.
 Resist the devil, and he will flee from you.
-This corresponds to Ephesians 6:10-11, which calls believers to put on the whole armor of God to stand against the schemes of the devil.
+This corresponds to Ephesians 6:10-11.
+These verses call believers to put on the whole armour of God.
+By doing so, they can stand against the devil’s schemes.
 Both passages emphasize reliance on God’s power to overcome spiritual battles. |

 | Here are seven key takeaways from Ephesians chapters 1 to 6, along with a brief comment on each insight: |